chinexman/Messenger/README.md

 \q
 ```

 Update db.js to connect with your local PostgreSQL set up.
-The [Sequelize documentation](https://sequelize.org/master/manual/getting-started.html) can help with this.

 Create a .env file in the server directory and add your session secret (this can be any string):